Super Nintendo Entertainment System: Regional lockout

 Nintendo employed several types of regional lockout, including both physical and hardware incompatibilities.

 Physically, the cartridges are shaped differently for different regions.
 North American cartridges have a rectangular bottom with inset grooves matching protruding tabs in the console, and other regions' cartridges are narrower with a smooth curve on the front and no grooves.
 The physical incompatibility can be overcome with the use of various adapters, or through modification of the console.

 Internally, a regional lockout chip (CIC) within the console and in each cartridge prevents the PAL region games from being played on Japanese or North American consoles and vice versa.
 The Japanese and North American machines have the same region chip.
 This can be overcome through the use of adapters, typically by inserting the imported cartridge in one slot and a cartridge with the correct region chip in a second slot.
 Alternatively, disconnecting one pin of the console's lockout chip will prevent it from locking the console; hardware in later games can detect this situation, so it became common to install a switch to reconnect the lockout chip as needed.

 PAL consoles face another incompatibility when playing out-of-region cartridges: the NTSC video standard specifies video at 60 Hz but PAL operates at 50 Hz, resulting in an approximately 16.7% slower framerate.
 PAL's higher resolution results in letterboxing of the output image.
 Some commercial PAL region releases exhibit this same problem and, therefore, can be played in NTSC systems without issue, but other games will face a 20% speedup if played in an NTSC console.
-To mostly correct this issue, a switch can be added to place the Super NES PPU into a 60 Hz mode supported by most newer PAL televisions.
+To mostly correct this issue, a switch can be added to place the SNES PPU into a 60 Hz mode supported by most newer PAL televisions.
 Later games will detect this setting and refuse to run, requiring the switch to be thrown only after the check completes.